3 Unforgettable Days in Capri: A Perfect Itinerary for the Most Iconic Italian Island Escape

 Day 1: Arrival, Scenic Hikes & Seaside Glamour

 Morning: Arrive in Capri Whether you're coming from Naples, Sorrento, or Positano, ferries run frequently to Capri's Marina Grande.
-Arrange for your luggage to be transferred to your hotel (many offer porter service), and if you’re staying at JK Place Capri, you’re in for a treat from the moment you arrive.
+Expect the Ferry to cost between €20-25 from Sorrento or €25-30 from Naples.
+During high season, we would recommend reserving your ferry transport in advance through Direct Ferries.
+Once you arrive in Capri, arrange for your luggage to be transferred to your hotel (many offer porter service), and if you’re staying at one of our all-time favorite hotels, the JK Place Capri, you’re in for a treat from the moment you arrive.
 Nestled just above the port, this boutique villa-style hotel delivers 5-star elegance, unmatched views, and warm, impeccable service.
 Additionally, the JK Capri provides a free pickup at the port where a porter is waiting to pick you up, take your luggage, and drive you to the resort in a private golf cart.
 An outstanding welcome!

 Afternoon: Explore Downtown Capri & Coastal Trails Once settled, head into the heart of Capri Town, a lively mix of luxury shops, flower-filled piazzas, and classic Italian charm.
 Grab a gelato, stroll through the Piazzetta, and soak up the glamorous island vibe.
 Expect the main squares and the shops to be pretty busy, but the entire downtown just buzzes with energy.
 If you want to take it all in, grab a spot at a cafe and enjoy people watching.
 If you are ready to get exploring, then wander around the town to find some boutiques and restaurants to return to later.